 A TIME magazine article, “The Childfree Life ” (Lauren Sandler, August 12, 2013), opened discussion and debate about couples and women who have decided not to have children, and how they find themselves misunderstood if not diminished by a society which nearly mandates the creation of family to mark adulthood.
 The advantage to having children and marriage is a respected cop-out of the potentially destructive nature of shallow socialization, and indeed, how “friendship” can backfire into distractions against meeting necessary goals or even maintaining optimal health.
 I went to dinner once with a friend and her mother.
 My friend’s mother is a doctor.
 She is married to another doctor.
-She left practicing medicine to stay at home with her children while she helped with her husband’s practice.
-I and my friend were in our early thirties.
-Over a beautiful Thai dinner in downtown Chicago restaurant, she had “The Talk” with us–about finding husbands, getting married, having children.
+She left practicing medicine to stay at home with her children while she helped build her husband’s practice.
+My friend and I were in our early thirties.
+Over a beautiful Thai dinner in downtown Chicago restaurant, she had “The Talk” with us– about finding husbands, getting married, having children.

-This ex-doctor expressed exactly what I had begun to feel about being a little “Girl Friday” or Mary Tyler Moore or Carrie Bradshaw in the city: “That single life…it just wears you totally out.
-Get married, have some kids, leave it all behind, get a bedtime.”
-Amazingly, this ex-doctor with a bedtime looks half her age and shows no signs of stopping.
+The ex-doctor expressed what I had begun to feel about being a little “Girl Friday” or Carrie Bradshaw in the city: “That single life…it just wears you totally out.
+Get married, have some kids, leave it all behind, get a bedtime.
+Nobody bothers you then and you an rest. ” Amazingly, this frank ex-doctor with a bedtime looks half her age.

-I think Miss Vincent, like I did, reached her mid-thirties to realize she was too much of a tangential pleasure to droves of people she circulated among in her life, whom she had integrated with very easily and joined through intense immersion in their lives; her own life sat neglected.
+I think Miss Vincent, like I did, reached her mid-thirties to realize she was too much of a tangential pleasure to droves of people she was not a real priority to; her own life sat neglected.
 Miss Vincent had a history of ulcers, as well as emergency visits for domestic violence.
-Other than that, she was a tall and thin woman with no medical issues in her own history or her family history.
+Other than that, she was a tall thin woman with no medical issues in her own history or her family history.
 Her door was locked when she was found.
 No one broke in and hurt her.
 She died before a bunch of Christmas presents she planned to give, to show that the benevolent and gracious spirit people loved about her was still alive and well.
-I think Miss Vincent condemned herself, and ended her own life in a manner that could not be confirmed, given how she was found.
+I believe Miss Vincent condemned herself for her own pain and loneliness, and ended her life in a manner that could not be confirmed, given how she was found.
 People who commit suicide know they will be found, their story will be told and people will know.
-I think her accumulation of shallow “friends” and exploitation in social entourages was even more drastic than anything I have ever had, given the fact her suicide or death did not even gain her notice.
+Her accumulation of shallow “friends” and exploitation in social entourages was even more drastic than anything I can even imagine, given the fact her suicide or death did not even gain her notice.

 Despite all this sexual and prurient interest in her, not one paramour found her dead or knew she was dead.
-I can speak from personal experience that the amount of male catcalling, flirtation, pressure, propositioning, attention and even backlash for rejection is enough to run any woman away from the world at large.
-One would think that the type of woman who is subjected to that would have no trouble finding strong partners.
-Yet because there are so many and all the time, it makes it nearly impossible to give any one of them too much consideration.
 Myself and other women I know who can be described in Miss Vincent’s way have a tendency to cut off from men and guard heavily against them.
 The sheer numbers coming on, rather than innate hatred or resentment to men in general, warrants this composure.

 It was sad to witness the sincerity and self-belief of these strangers who came forward as “friends” in their discussions with filmmaker Carol Morley (who asked no questions on-camera, but simply allowed her subjects to talk freely off top of their heads).
 Like Joyce Vincent, these friends appeared educated and articulate.
-These people did not look financially poor, uneducated or strapped.
 These people were dressed well and able to communicate their memories of Miss Vincent in an exceptional fashion.
 A few of these people appeared as couples.
 Years after they had last seen Miss Vincent, these people were shrewd and sensitive enough to show up on camera with pertinent questions they had not owned up to themselves:

 “How in the world could no one have checked on her?”
 “Why didn’t they put a picture of her in the news articles for more people to recognize her?”
 “Why didn’t the electric company contact the management office?”
 “We are all just disgusted how someone could just go off the radar without no one at all reporting her missing?”
 “She had FOUR SISTERS!
 How could they…” “It says a lot that after three years not one person came looking for you.”
 “It does seem strange…she was in that flat and nobody questioned it.”

 Posthumously, Joyce Vincent’s friends speculated she had a bad relationship with her father and needed a Daddy-figure.
 They gossiped she had acted like she could possibly be interfered with as a child (molested).
 They used academic talk: “Everyone has been talking about dislocated communities and societal breakdown in the 21st Century.”
 People blame the victims to protect themselves and avoid accountability; to make themselves feel better, they will hunt down flaws with those they may have offended or hurt.
-What no one talked about was how they were accountable to the fact that a “friend” they just accepted as disappeared from the lives was going through an enormous degree of problems for which she needed the majority of her strength and could have used a hand with—but they may have been too busy shopping, Googling, moving up the professional ladders, finding new loves, and condemning her to know it.
-I have compassion in my heart and life.
-However, I am sorry.
-If someone I knew was in a makeshift-coffin of his or her own apartment for three years, I would have nothing to say about him or her except: “Wow.
-I think this person loved me and gave me joy at one point in my life when I needed it, and I wound up a really bad and terrible friend for it.
-Shame on me.”
+What no one talked about was how they were accountable to the fact that a “friend” they just accepted as disappeared from the lives was going through an enormous degree of problems for which she needed the majority of her strength and could have used a hand with.

 We have a very false sense of security in this Internet age, very false.
 We think because someone changed their profile pictures or has a website or whatever, they are okay.
 We look at people posting pictures of the highlights of their lives to believe there have not been some low points along the way.
 We are able to curate ourselves on Instagram to look like we are not human…

-Dreams of a Life, written and directed by Carol Morley, with Zawe Ashton playing Joyce Carol Vincent, New York Times Film Review Here, was shown at the BFI London Film Festival in 2011 and released on 16 December 2011.
+Dreams of a Life, written and directed by Carol Morley, with Zawe Ashton playing Joyce Carol Vincent, was shown at the BFI London Film Festival in 2011 and released on 16 December 2011.
+New York Times review Here.